michael-loeffler/PWA-Text-Editor/README.md

 ## Credits

-*Scripts included in the package.json file for the main directory are borrowed from course activities*
+*Scripts included in the package.json file for the main directory and asset-caching in src-sw.js are borrowed from course activities*